Sep 28

 Free After-Hours Analysis:

-Start small, get in early, keep a nearby stop, and only add to a trade that is working.
-That’s how we keep ourselves out of trouble.
+Remember, start small, get in early, keep a nearby stop, and only add to a trade that is working.

 If you find these posts useful, please return the favor by liking and sharing them!